 Bitcoin is a digital currency that enables instant payments to anyone and anywhere in the world.
 But how much should the Bitcoin price be?

-There are many differences to other currencies:
+There are many differences between the Bitcoin and the other currencies:

 - Other currencies are issued by Central Banks and have the role of legal tender.
 Bitcoins are issued de-centrally; there is no Central Bank, and they are not legal tender.